classvsoftware/under-new-management/README.md

 OR

-Download a [prebuild release](https://github.com/classvsoftware/under-new-management/releases), unpack the .zip file, and load the `dist` directory into Chrome.
+Download a [prebuilt release](https://github.com/classvsoftware/under-new-management/releases), unpack the .zip file, and load the `dist` directory into Chrome.

 ## Building from source